While the kids have candy shops, adults have wine bars, so we've picked out some of our favourites across Melbourne.

 Whether its date night, catching up with close friends, or knock off drinks with colleagues, we have picked out some of our favourite wine bars across Melbourne, where you can sit back and relax and enjoy a glass or two of vino.

-Image Credit: @hampton_wine_co
+Image source: @hampton_wine_co

-With the recent redevelopment of Eastland, the public brewery group have produced a winner!
-The Cellar Door Ringwood [Town Square, Eastland Shopping Centre, 171-175, Maroondah Hwy, Ringwood] showcases the best wine and produce the Yarra Valley wine region has to offer, including their full range of house brewed craft beers.
-The dynamic venue features a public bar and dining room, providore and bottle shop, mezzanine bar, and stunning rooftop garden and bar.
+With the recent redevelopment of Eastland, the Public Brewery Group have produced a winner!
+The Cellar Door[Town Square, Eastland Shopping Centre, 171-175, Maroondah Hwy, Ringwood] showcase the best wine and produce the Yarra Valley wine region has to offer as well as their own full range of house brewed craft beers.
+The dynamic venue features a public bar and dining room, a providore and bottle shop, mezzanine bar, and a stunning rooftop garden.

-Image credit: beerwinecheese.com.au
+Image source: beerwinecheese.com.au

 Just finished work?
 Catching up with an old friend?
-Lower West Side Wine Bar [73-83 Douglas Parade, Williamstown] is hands down the best place to stop for a drop of vino and some classic wine bar-style snacks on the way home if you live in the west.
+Lower West Side Wine Bar [73-83 Douglas Parade, Williamstown] is hands down the best place to stop for a drop of vino and some classic wine bar snacks on the way home if you live in the west.
 Definitely a local favourite.

-Image credit: @lws_winebar
+Image source: @lws_winebar